ziotom78/nimfftw3/README.md

 # Nim bindings to the FFTW3 library.

+Set of Nim bindings to the excellent
+[FFTW library](http://www.fftw.org/), to compute Fourier transforms of various kinds.

 I generated these bindings in a hurry because I needed them for a project of mine.
-Only the functions that use `double` values have been implemented (no `float` or `long double` functions, sorry -- by the way, at the time of writing, the `long double` type is not yet supported by Nim).
+Therefore, only the functions that use `double` values have been implemented (no `float` or `long double` functions, sorry -- by the way, at the time of writing, the `long double` type is not yet supported by Nim).

+# Documentation

+No documentation, sorry.
+The bindings are very tiny, so if you're accustomed with the C interface of FFTW, you're going to have no problems.

 # Examples

-A very short example is provided at the end of [fftw3.nim](https://github.com/ziotom78/nimfftw3/blob/master/fftw3.nim).
+A very short example about how to use these bindings is provided at the end of [fftw3.nim](https://github.com/ziotom78/nimfftw3/blob/master/fftw3.nim).

 # License